itemsapi/itemsjs/README.md

 How it works:

 - each item of your data needs to have `id` field
+- `native_search_enabled` option in configuration should be disabled
 - index data once in your search and itemsjs
 - make search in your custom search and provide `ids` data into itemsjs
 - done!